Slackadays/Chata/README.md

 Chata supports different mathematical order of operations, but PEMDAS is the default.

-All trigonometric functions must use radians for angle units.
+All trigonometric functions use radians for angle units.

-**`Note`** This means that you can effortlessly do math on variables as if you were in a math class.
+**`Note`** This means that you can effortlessly do math on variables as if you were in a math class!

 **`Example`**
 ```